sql-machine-learning/elasticdl/docs/designs/elasticdl_operator.md

 ## Case study: Describing a MNIST Training Job

-We want to use a real case to drive the design of ElasticDL CRD.
+Let's use a real case to drive the design of ElasticDL CRD.
 Following is the master pod YAML file of a MNIST job dumped from the ElasticDL client tool.
 It contains all the needed information.